nevoreko/USDForArtists/docs/index.md

     actions:
         - theme: brand
           text: Explore the wiki
-          link: "wiki/introduction/whatIsUSD"
+          link: "/wiki/introduction/whatIsUSD"
+features:
+    - icon: 🛠️
+      title: Core Concepts
+      details: Explanation of USD's building blocks.
+    - icon: 🎨
+      title: Artist Workflows
+      details: Discover how USD can make your creative process smoother.
+    - icon: 💡
+      title: Tips & Tricks
+      details: Learn pro techniques to make the most out of USD.
+    - icon: 📚
+      title: Examples & Tutorials
+      details: Practical examples that will help you understand different concepts.
 ---

-# Welcome,
+### Welcome

 We’re excited to have you here!
 Whether you’re new to USD or looking to sharpen your skills, you're at the right place!
-We will try to introduce each concepts with a clear explanation, followed by a progressively deeper analysis to enhance your understanding.
+This wiki will enphasis on trying to introduce each concepts with a clear and simple explanation, followed by a progressively deeper analysis to enhance your understanding.

-## What You’ll Find In This Wiki:

-### Artist Workflows

-Discover how USD can make your creative process smoother.

-### Tips & Tricks

-Learn pro techniques to make the most of USD.

-### Examples & Tutorials

-Practical examples that will help you understand different concepts.

-Enjoy! :fire:
+SideFX Houdini will be our software of choice for most of the journey.